ELTE Faculty of Science: History

 The Faculty of Science was established on 16 May 1949.
 In order to develop and improve the teaching of natural sciences, a separate faculty, the Faculty of Science was created from 22 departments and one institute.
 Before 1949, the Faculty of Humanities, Sciences, Law and Political Science and Medicine constituted one big faculty.
 The new faculty consisted of 5 institutes: the Institute of Biology, the Institute of Physics, the Institute of Geography, the Institute of Chemistry, and the Institute of Mathematics.

 In 2005, József Gál along with Victor Benno Meyer-Rochow of the Jacobs University Bremen was awarded with the ig Nobel Prize.

-In 2010, our former student, Judit Nagy, died in a traffic accident at the age of 47.
-Nagy became a leading scientist in biochemistry at Imperial College London.
+In 2010, a former student, Judit Nagy, died in a traffic accident at the age of 47.
+Nagy was a leading scientist in biochemistry at Imperial College London.

+In 2012, Endre Szemerédi was awarded with an Abel Prize.

-In 2021, László Lovász, along with Avi Wigderson of the Institute for Advanced Study in Princeton, was awarded with an Abel prize.
+In 2021, László Lovász, along with Avi Wigderson of the Institute for Advanced Study in Princeton, was awarded with an Abel Prize.

-During the Covid-19 pandemic, the dean, Imre Kacskovics, was often interviewed and worked as a consultant for the Hungarian prime minister, Viktor Orbán.
+During the COVID-19 pandemic, the dean, Imre Kacskovics, was often interviewed and worked as a consultant for the Hungarian prime minister, Viktor Orbán.

-On 31 2021, the Faculty's former student, Árpád Pusztai, died.
+On 17 December 2021, the Faculty's former student, Árpád Pusztai, died.
 He made a career at The Rowett Institute in Aberdeen Scotland.
 He was known for his research in biochemistry and the Pusztai affair.

 The European Commission appointed three new members to the governing body of the leading European scientific organisation, including László Lovász, professor of mathematics at Faculty and former President of the Hungarian Academy of Sciences on 1 March 2022.

 During the Russo-Ukrainian War, free courses were offered for Ukrainian students.

-In April 2022, new quantum processors were purchases by Eötvös Loránd University.
+In April 2022, new quantum processors were purchased by Eötvös Loránd University.

-According to the AD scientific index, among the top 10 most influential scientist at the Eötvös Loránd University are from the Faculty of Science.
+According to the AD scientific index, among the top 10 most influential scientists at the Eötvös Loránd University are from the Faculty of Science.

-On 1 July 2022, Katalin Karikó, Hungarian-American biochemist who specializes in RNA-mediated mechanisms, was awarded with an honorary doctorate.
+On 1 July 2022, Katalin Karikó, Hungarian-American biochemist who specializes in RNA-mediated mechanisms, was awarded with an honorary doctorate by the university.

+In 2023, a former Bachelor of Science graduate, Ferenc Krausz, was awarded Nobel Prize in Physics.